ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Hacky Easter Letters/README.md

 Using those methods correctly, I could only find one possible start coordinate for the flag: {x: 24, y: 22}

 ## Solve challenge with recursion
 With the start coordinate in place and having the grid available, we can solve the riddle.
 I just started at the start and then walked in a recursive method through the grid based on the direction.
-I faced an unknown direction, I went through all possible directions simulatniously.
-After that, I printed all possible flags ending with "}" and "he2024{H@PpY_E4$T3r_fr0m_daubsi!}" seemed to be the flag.
+When I faced an unknown direction, I went through all possible directions simulatniously.
+After that, I printed all possible flags ending with "}".
+From them "he2024{H@PpY_E4$T3r_fr0m_daubsi!}" seemed to be the flag.

 For the recursion I created this method here: